kayomarz/ml-select/README.md

 # ML-Select

-This is a HTML widget like...
+This is an HTML widget like...

 HTML `<select>` *+* auto complete